BookifyUdL/BookifyBack/README.md

 ```
 IMPORTANT: Add as much lines as properties of that entity you want to change.

+Send PATCH to the endpoint: https://localhost:3000/genres/update/:genreId to update/modify a specific resource, giving values to each property of the entity. (id --> entity id value)

 ### DELETE
 Send DELETE to the endpoint: https://localhost:3000/genres/:genreId to delete a specific resource. (id --> entity id value)
 Body: None